 We also recognise that all families may have times when they need support and have a range of preventative strategies in place.
-This includes: having an open door policy where parents can discuss concerns as they arise; signposting parents to outside agencies; parental questionnaires and comments box, consultation evenings, regular family learning events and working closely with external agencies such as: the Specialist Teaching Service, Educational Psychologists, Social Services and Early Help, School Nursing Service, CAMHS and Education Welfare Service
+This includes: having an open door policy where parents can discuss concerns as they arise; signposting parents to outside agencies; parental questionnaires and comments box, consultation evenings, regular family learning events and working closely with external agencies such as: the Specialist Teaching Service, Educational Psychologists, Social Services and Early Help, School Nursing Service, CAMHS and Education Welfare Service potential child protection concerns.
+The PSHE curriculum gives children the opportunity to talk about a wide range of issues.
+The school's Relationships Education, puts in place the building blocks needed for positive and safe relationships of all kinds.
+This will start with family and friends, how to treat each other with kindness, and recognising the difference between online and offline friendships.

 We listen to the voice of the child to identify children who are vulnerable or are a cause for concern.
-Children complete regular Pupil questionnaires and all classrooms have comments boxes where children can share their worries, views or disclose potential child protection concerns.
-The PSHCE curriculum gives children the opportunity to talk about a wide range of issues.
+Children complete regular Pupil questionnaires and all classrooms have comments boxes where children can share their worries, views or disclose

 At termly Pupil Progress Meetings, held with all teachers and teaching assistants, the social/emotional well-being of children is considered, as well as academic progress, enabling intervention or support to be facilitated as necessary.
 Intervention could include social and emotional support through activities such as: Thrive, nurture group or opportunities to work with the school councillor.